24 Apr 2014

 Nose: I rather love this.
-It has the classic Lagavulin smoke, soot and a leathery dryness, but also a thick, sweet coating of Mon Cheri cherries, prune jam and brown sugar.
+It has the classic Lagavulin smoke, soot and a leathery dryness, but also a thick, medium sweet coating of Mon Cheri cherries, prune jam and brown sugar.
 Honey-glazed almonds.
 Cinnamon.
-Fresh floral top notes.
-Quite some coastal notes too (sea breeze, very subtle iodine).
+Fresh floral / herbal top notes.
+Quite some coastal notes too (seaweed, very subtle iodine).
 Sweet tobacco.
 Complex and balanced.
 Mouth: sweet and surprisingly shy entry, maybe we were expecting a higher ABV to highlight the intense flavours.
-Smooth, starting on the common Lagavulin 16 elements: earthy peat, liquorice, Lapsang tea, smoked fish… Then some spices (pepper) and growing fatty notes – it takes a while before it tilts towards sherry, with chocolate, honey and a dark sweetness, say Turkish coffee.
-Finish: very long, on ashes, dark chocolate and peat smoke.
+Smooth, starting on the common Lagavulin 16 elements: earthy peat, liquorice, Lapsang tea, smoked fish… Then some spices (pepper) and growing fatty notes – it takes a while before it tilts towards sherry, figs, with chocolate, honey and a dark sweetness, say Turkish coffee.
+Finish: very long, on ashes, chocolate and peat smoke.
 A drier, more oaky hint as well.

 I was slightly surprised by the soft entry on the palate, but I still think this is an excellent wine finished Lagavulin.
 Maybe too sweet for die-hard Islay fans, but it adds complexity and a certain decadency.
 A must-have.
 Between € 65 and € 90 depending on which shop.